MatinaDataEngineer/DSTI-AWS/MNIST_WebApp.md

 		```
 	![Alt text](pics/JupiterNotebookLaunch.png?raw=true "JupiterNotebookLaunch")

-	b.
-Connect to Jupyter Notebook from the browser by replacing the private ip in the first link from the nohup.out with the public ip of the instance (here: 18.205.163.6)
+	2. Connect to Jupyter Notebook from the browser by replacing the private ip in the first link from the nohup.out with the public ip of the instance (here: 18.205.163.6)
 		http://18.205.163.6:8888/?token=2eebba01bb157a866a6c3ae7ceb31bea0383da62db1d94dd
 	![Alt text](pics/JupyterNotebookBrowser.png?raw=true "JupyterNotebookBrowser")

 4. Configure a virtual anaconda environment of **Python 3.6** within Jupyter
-	a.
-From the Jupyter Notebook in the browser click on the menu New and then select Terminal and type the following:
+	1. From the Jupyter Notebook in the browser click on the menu New and then select Terminal and type the following:
 		```sh
 		conda create --name my_envP3.6 python=3.6
 		# if you want to remove it use: